 Earning Booster Bits by completing test items

-As students take the Placement Test, they can earn Booster Bits when they complete test questions.
+As students take the Placement test, they earn Booster Bits by answering the questions.
 Booster Bits are tokens students earn for correct answers, which they can redeem to customize their avatar or play games.
-Students earn different Booster Bits depending on how well they do on each test question.
+Students earn different colored Booster Bits depending on how well they do on each question.